Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

-We get lots of enquiries from customers who want to know more about homeowner loans.
-If you’ve applied for a homeowner loan, you may have found it difficult to get approved as some lenders can decline applicants if they have bad credit or have a more complex financial situation, for example.
+If you’ve applied for a homeowner loan, you may have found it difficult to get approved.
+For example, some lenders can decline applicants if they have bad credit or have a more complex financial situation.

 The good news is that if you have been declined, there may be other options for homeowner loans in the UK.